Skip to content

 • Treat Alignment as a Routine Tune-Up: Don't wait for a problem to adjust your blades.
 A quick weekly alignment check, combined with regular cleaning and oiling, is the professional habit that keeps your trimmers performing flawlessly day in and day out.

-What Tools Do You Need to Adjust Your Andis T-Outliner?
+What You'll Need to Adjust Your Trimmer Blade

 Getting that perfect, crisp line with your Andis T-Outliner comes down to a well-adjusted blade.
 The good news is you don’t need a complicated toolkit to get it done.
 The process is pretty simple, but having the right items on hand and keeping safety in mind from the start makes all the difference.
 Before you touch a single screw, let’s go over the essentials you’ll need to have ready and the safety checks that will protect both you and your clients.